Genuine Faux Farm

 Most of our chickens are processed as whole chickens.
-We also process younger,smaller chickens.
-Weight is typically between 3 lbs and 6 lbs, with an average between 4.5 and 5 pounds.
+If you'd like to know how to cut up a whole chicken, we have instructions in this blog post for you.
+Weight is typically between 4 lbs and 6 lbs, with an average between 4.5 and 5 pounds.
 If you wish to have a chicken cut up into frying pieces, we can include this in our order to the processor.
 Price is usually $1 more than a whole chicken.

 We sell our birds locally - which we are defining as (roughly) a 50 mile radius of our home.
 This includes areas such as Waterloo, Cedar Falls, Waverly, Sumner, Oelwein, New Hampton, etc. If you live outside this radius we won't say no if you see us at a farmers' market and we have chickens available.
 And, of course, friends and family have special exemptions.

 Preparing Our Meat Birds

 Chickens raised at our farm are leaner than those raised in confinement.
 If you purchase a 4 pound chicken from us, you will typically find a higher ratio of the weight is useful meat.
 Our processed birds are not injected with a saline solution.
 Because they are leaner and do not have this brine included, we recommend that you cook your birds at a slightly lower temperature for a longer period of time to maintain a tender and moist texture.
 One of our favorite techniques is to use a crock pot on low heat for the entire day or medium for a half day.
 Please remember that the giblets are placed inside the cavity of the bird and are in a plastic bag.
 You will want to remove this bag before placing the bird into your cooking appliance.

 The Genuine Faux Farm participated in Practical Farmers of Iowa's Cooperator Program in 2009 by participating in a broiler research project.
 Our spring flock consisted of 100 Freedom Rangers and 100 Black Broilers.
 Bird weights and food amounts were tracked and processed weights were recorded.